 Of course there are no shortages of projects that would be helpful in Haiti.
 Here we've provided a short list that have reached the top of the pile.
 Would you or your church consider partnering with one of these?
-It could be as simple as purchasing a block (about $3.00) or as big as helping provide a cistern for clean drinking water (about $2500.00).
+It could be as simple as purchasing a block, about $10.00 or materials for a bench, about $99.00, or as big as helping provide a cistern for clean drinking water, about $2500.00.
 Only one of the locations within EMEVI has "city" water.
 The others rely on streams, rivers or rainwater.
 Please, take a look below and see what you think.
-Or you may have another idea of how you can reach out, just click here to let us know your thoughts.
+Or you may have another idea of how you can reach out, just scroll down to the form to let us know your thoughts.

 Ever consider where you will sit?